apache/jackrabbit-site/src/site/markdown/index.md

 #### July 17th, 2017: Apache Jackrabbit Oak 1.6.3 released
 Jackrabbit Oak 1.6.3 is a patch release that contains fixes and improvements over the previous 1.6.x release.
-See the [downloads](downloads.html#oak1.6) page for more details.

 #### July 13th, 2017: Apache Jackrabbit 2.14.2 released
 Apache Jackrabbit 2.14.2 is an incremental feature release based on